Advertisement

 Menopause causes a drop in your estrogen levels and an increase in androgen, which stimulates your skin’s natural oil production.
 More oil means more acne.

 Acne is one of the symptoms of polycystic ovary syndrome (PCOS), a type of hormonal imbalance that also brings irregular periods, excessive hair growth and weight gain.
-People who have PCOS typically have a higher rate of testosterone in their bodies, which can cause painful cystic acne, particularly on the chin and jawline.
+Having PCOS typically also comes with a higher rate of testosterone, which can cause painful cystic acne, particularly on the chin and jawline.

 Stress can impact your body in countless ways, including worsening existing skin issues.
 Why?
 Because (you guessed it) it causes fluctuations in hormones — specifically cortisol, known as the “stress hormone.”